TheImagingSource/tiscamera/doc/pages/environment.rst

 TCAM_GIGE_PACKET_SIZE
 +++++++++++++++++++++

-`TCAM_GIGE_PACKET_SIZE` allows a manually overwrite of the largest allowed packet size for GigE packages.
+`TCAM_GIGE_PACKET_SIZE` allows a manual overwrite of the largest allowed packet size for GigE packages.
 This value is normally auto-negotiated and does not have to be set.
 The value is in bytes.